Heat Pump Incentives

 - Water Heaters: $500 credit, with a minimum customer discount of $166.65

-For more information on Colorado State Tax Credits for Heat Pumps, visit the official website.
+For more information on Colorado State Tax Credits for Heat Pumps, visit the official website here.

 With a wide range of tax credits and rebates available, upgrading to an energy-efficient heat pump has never been more accessible.
 These incentives simplify the transition to sustainable heating and cooling solutions for homeowners.
 Since heat pump tax credits and rebates are subject to change, we will regularly update this page to ensure you have the latest information.